Reporter's notebook: The Trump victory we didn't see coming

 I began covering Trump's campaign in the months leading up to his announcement on June 16, 2015, and stayed with him ever since, racking up hundreds of thousands of flight miles, visiting 43 states, attending hundreds of rallies and speaking with hundreds more voters.

-And while the reporters like myself on the ground in the early months of 2015 quickly sensed that Trump's candidacy was more than just a fleeting moment, none of us predicted then that he would go on to clinch the Republican nomination -- no less the presidency.
+And while the reporters like myself on the ground in the early months of 2015 quickly sensed that Trump's candidacy was more than just a fleeting moment, none of us predicted then that he would go on to clinch the Republican nomination -- much less the presidency.

 In the final months of the campaign, Trump strained to become the polished presidential figure many believed he needed to become to catch the eye of independent voters, while controversies dogged his campaign.
 A damning 2005 tape of Trump bragging about being able to grope and kiss women without their permission surfaced, and the following week nearly a dozen women spoke out to accuse Trump of the very same behavior, which amounted in many cases to allegations of sexual assault.